-By following the RWG, students can focus more on the quality of their work and collaboration rather than concerns about report formatting or content expectations.
-This preparation is crucial for your future career, where there will be a need to produce clear, well-organised documents within a team setting.
+By following the RWG, students can focus more on the quality of their work and collaboration rather than worrying about report formatting or content expectations.
+This preparation is crucial for their future careers, where they will need to produce clear, well-organised documents in a team setting.